christianahsasona/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current contents including hidden files with (.)
+5. This Displays current directory contents in long format, with user and group IDs displayed numerically and hidden files (starting with .)